Board of Trustees

 George Norcross

-GEORGE E. NORCROSS III serves as Executive Chairman of Conner Strong & Buckelew, one of the nation’s largest insurance, risk management and employee benefits brokerage and consulting firms.
+GEORGE E. NORCROSS III serves as Executive Chairman of Conner Strong & Buckelew, one of the nation’s largest insurance, risk management, and employee benefits brokerage and consulting firms, operating in all 50 states.
 Norcross has been the head of Conner Strong & Buckelew and predecessor companies since founding the firm in 1979 in a basement office in Camden, New Jersey.

-Mr. Norcross also serves as Chairman of the Board of Trustees of the Cooper Health System, Cooper University Hospital, and MD Anderson Cancer Center at Cooper, all in Camden, NJ.
+Norcross also serves as Chairman of the Board of Trustees of the Cooper Health System, Cooper University Hospital, and MD Anderson Cancer Center at Cooper, all in Camden, NJ.
 He has served as a Trustee of Cooper University Hospital since 1990.
-Under this leadership, Cooper has grown into a top-tier tertiary academic medical center and is the only state-designated Level 1 Trauma Center in South Jersey.
-Annually, nearly two million patients visit Cooper’s 750-plus physicians practicing in 75 specialties at more than 100 convenient medical offices and three urgent care centers.
-As Chair, Mr. Norcross led Cooper as it launched the Cooper Medical School of Rowan University, the first new medical school in New Jersey in 30 years, and opened the MD Anderson Cancer Center at Cooper.
+Under this leadership, Cooper has grown into a top-tier academic health system and is the only state-designated Level 1 Trauma Center in South Jersey, with more than 10,000 employees across the region.
+Annually, nearly two million patients from across all 50 states and 35 countries visit Cooper’s 800-plus physicians practicing in 75 specialties at more than 100 convenient medical offices and three urgent care centers.
+As Chair, Norcross led Cooper as it launched the Cooper Medical School of Rowan University, the first new medical school in New Jersey in 30 years and opened the MD Anderson Cancer Center at Cooper.
+In September 2022, Norcross announced a new $2 billion expansion, the largest development project in Camden County’s history, which will dramatically expand the academic health system’s Camden campus to meet the current and future projected demand at MD Anderson Cancer Center at Cooper and Cooper University Hospital.

-Mr. Norcross has won wide praise for his leadership of Cooper and has been repeatedly named one of New Jersey’s top health care leaders by NJBiz, recognized as one of New Jersey’s Top Influencers in New Jersey Biotech by BioNJ, Trustee of the Year by the New Jersey Hospital Association, and Trustee of the Year by the New Jersey Council of Teaching Hospitals.
-For his leadership in the creating of Cooper’s Veterans VIP Priority Program, Mr. Norcross was awarded the prestigious Seven Seals Award given by the U.S. Department of Defense’s Employer Support for National Guard and Reserves.
-In 2009, Mr. Norcross accepted the Susan G. Komen Beacon of Hope Award on behalf of Cooper University Hospital/Cooper Cancer Institute.
+Norcross has won wide praise for his leadership of Cooper and has been repeatedly named one of New Jersey’s Top Healthcare Leaders by NJBiz, recognized as one of New Jersey’s Top Influencers in New Jersey Biotech by BioNJ, Trustee of the Year by the New Jersey Hospital Association, and Trustee of the Year by the New Jersey Council of Teaching Hospitals.
+For his leadership in creating Cooper’s Veterans VIP Priority Program, Norcross was awarded the prestigious Seven Seals Award given by the U.S. Department of Defense’s Employer Support for National Guard and Reserves.
+Norcross accepted the Susan G. Komen Beacon of Hope Award on behalf of Cooper University Hospital/MD Anderson Cancer Center at Cooper.

-Mr. Norcross serves as chair of The Cooper Gala, which is one of the largest single event charity fundraisers in the greater Philadelphia-South Jersey area each year and has raised $14.3 million to benefit Cooper University Health Care, including $2.2 million in 2019.
-In addition to supporting The Cooper Foundation, in 2011, Mr. Norcross committed $5 million to Cooper.
-It was the first commitment in a $50 million capital campaign to help fund the rapid expansion of one of New Jersey’s preeminent academic medical centers.
+Norcross serves as chair of The Cooper Red Hot Gala, which is one of the largest single event charity fundraisers in the greater Philadelphia-South Jersey area each year and has raised almost $25 million to benefit Cooper University Health Care, including a new record of almost $4 million in 2023.
+In addition to supporting The Cooper Foundation, Norcross committed $5 million to Cooper as the first commitment in a $50 million capital campaign to help fund the rapid expansion of one of New Jersey’s preeminent academic medical centers.

-Mr. Norcross has been a long-time benefactor of the Larc School in New Jersey, a special education school for children with disabilities, and he and his family were recognized for their commitment at the school’s 50th anniversary in 2018.
+Norcross has been a long-time benefactor of the Larc School in New Jersey, a special education school for children with disabilities, and he and his family were recognized for their commitment at the school’s 50th anniversary in 2018.
 His involvement includes serving as Chairman of the Cooper Norcross Run the Bridge, the largest 10K run in the tri-state area and the Larc School’s most significant fundraising event.
-Through the run and other initiatives, Larc School has been the beneficiary of more than $5 million in fundraising dollars.
+Through the Run and other initiatives, Larc School has been the beneficiary of over $5 million in fundraising dollars.

 Mr. Norcross has two adult children.